metrotransit/shiny-basics/shiny-basics.md

 ) # end App
 ```

-To add the checkbox for plotting by treatment, we can start
+To add a checkbox for plotting by time of day, we can start
 by adding another input section, this time beginning with the
 ui side (so we know where it will be shown on the page):
 ```